We independently select and share the products we love—and may receive a commission if you choose to buy.

 Breastfeeding is a learned process.
-That means it's 100% expected to have questions about breastfeeding, like if it's normal to have pain and how long to feed for.
-It's to be expected that new moms will need information as breastfeeding unfolds after birth.
-Along with some loving care and guidance, and a good dose of trust in the process and your body, it's vital to have information about what to expect in the first few days of breastfeeding, especially since so much changes that first week—from birth to colostrum to your milk coming in!
+That means you likely have numerous questions about breastfeeding, like if it's normal to have pain while nursing and how long to feed your infant for.
+It's to be expected that new moms will need information as the breastfeeding journey unfolds after birth.
+Along with some loving care and guidance, and a good dose of trust in the process and your body, it's vital to have that information about what to expect in the first few days of breastfeeding a newborn, especially since so much changes that first week—from birth to colostrum to your milk coming in!

-This article provides an overview of what happens over the course of the first week of breastfeeding (and beyond), but the keys to remember are:
+Here's an overview of what happens over the course of the first week of breastfeeding (and beyond), but the keys to remember in those first few days are:

 - Keep baby close with skin-to-skin contact.